 People know that our team handles all sorts of misdemeanor charges.
-Misdemeanors are the least sever types of charges that can be levied against a persona and they feature three distinct classifications – A, B, & C. Additionally, a misdemeanor may be charged for things such as assault, battery, and even theft, among others.
+Misdemeanors are the least severe types of charges that can be levied against a person and they feature three distinct classifications – A, B, & C. Additionally, a misdemeanor may be charged for things such as assault, battery, and even theft, among others.
 Maximum punishments for these types of charges may include up to $2,500 in fines and up to 1 year in county jail.

 Felony Defense Madison County, Illinois

 We also provide legal defense for those that have been charged with felonies.
 These charges are much more severe than misdemeanor charges, featuring increased jail times, fines and other penalties if found guilty and convicted.
 The sentences can range depending on the severity of the crime including between 3 and 30 years in a state penitentiary and/ or fines of up to $25,000.
 Things that may warrant a felony include murder, manslaughter and more.

 At our law office, we know how much stress and pressure this can put on you and your family.
 With that in mind, we’ll walk you through this entire process to ensure our case is organized and gives you the best chance at winning.
 Here are just a few of the reasons that people in this area choose our firm:

 Each case is different.
 However, in the State of Illinois, the general process is as follows.